 Air mail letter sent from Hanoi in April of 1957 to China bearing a block of four of the perforated Dien Bien Phu 50D stamp (orange-yellow) plus a pair of the 100D Tran Dang Ninh stamps for an overall postage of 400D.
 The basic surface letter rate amounted to 300D plus 100D would be charged for every 5g of weight if mailed by air.
 This letter hence must have weighed under 5g.

 Rare multiple franking of the 100D value in a block of four paying the air mail letter rate to China (300D + 100D for every 5g of weight).
 Round and square Chinese censor hand stamps on front and reverse.
+Note that the bottom two stamps show the plate error short first 5 in 1955.

 Mixed franking of the 100D value along with a 500D railroad stamp, above the 470D air mail letter rate to East Germany from an employee at the East German Embassy to East Germany.
 So, the letter must have been heavier than 5 grams.